For complete residency dates and schedules, please click here.

 To learn more about the purpose of our residencies please visit our residency site.

-It would be best for doctoral students to allocate approximately six days for residency (excluding days for travel).
-Master’s students should allocate three days.
+It would be best for doctoral students to allocate approximately four days for residency (excluding days for travel).
+It is recommended that non-local students arrive one day early to check into their hotel and get familiar with the campus.

-Doctoral students attending the on-campus residency are responsible for their own lodging, travel and incidental expenses.
-New doctoral students are encouraged to stay at The Founders Inn and may receive a reduced “Regent” rate (limited availability).
+The residency fee for doctoral students is $275 and includes lunch and dinner, as well as morning and afternoon refreshments through The Ordinary.
+All students are responsible for their own lodging, travel arrangements and incidental expenses.
+There is no separate campus parking fee for residencies.
+New doctoral students are encouraged to stay at The Founders Inn and may receive a reduced "Regent" rate (limited availability).
 There is no extra room charge for spouses.
-SBL will provide all meals through the Regent Ordinary on campus.

 A typical day begins around 8:30 a.m. with a class session followed by lunch and an afternoon class session.
 Plenary sessions, chapels and quiet times are scheduled on some days in the early morning or just before lunch.
 Evenings provide an opportunity for reading, research, writing and group work.

-First-year students are welcome to bring their families with them.
-Students should plan, however, to use non-class time and evenings for research, writing and meeting with other students.
-There can be limited time to participate with your family during residency.
+Students are welcome to bring their families with them, however, only enrolled students are permitted to attend class.
+Students should plan to use non-class time and evenings for research, writing and meeting with other students.
+Because of this, family time during residency may be limited.
 To get more information about things to do in the area with your family, visit our hospitality site.

 The best time to arrive for residency is the day before it begins.